TheRacetrack/racetrack/docs/development/plugins-job-types.md

 ```

 ### 3. Write the wrapper
-Let's create the "wrapper" written in the language of choice.
+You need to create a wrapper for your software so it can run on racetrack.
-Wrapper is a program that runs given source code, wraps it up in a Web server,
+A wrapper is a program that runs given piece of software,
-adds some features to it (eg. metrics, swagger page)
+wraps it up in a web server, adds features to it (eg. metrics, swagger page)
-and forwards the HTTP requests, calling the wrapped code.
+and forwards HTTP requests calling the wrapped code.
-In other words, "Language Wrapper" converts your code written in your language
+In other words, wrapping your piece of software converts it into a standardized
-to a standardized Job web service.
+Job web service.

-This section would be different for each language.
+As there's a great diversity of possible pieces of software, wrapping it
+can differ greatly.
+For out example of writing a Go wrapper, we can organize
-When it comes to Go, we can organize the wrapper code in the following structure:
+the wrapper code in the following structure:
 ```
 go_wrapper
 ├── go.mod